JaseMiller/g2-design-kit/README.md

 ## v 0.0.1

 ### Building the G2 Design System.
-We're using @mathieudutour's excellent *Kactus* (https://github.com/kactus-io) app to track changes to our Sketch files and other design files as needed.
+We're using the excellent [Kactus](https://github.com/kactus-io) app by @mathieudutour to track changes to our shared Sketch files and other design files as needed.
 Originally restarted from the `ux-design-kit` repository.